lesfurets/git-octopus/README.md

 >git-octopus is a set of git commands that is meant to manage feature branching in a continuous integration/delivery workflow.

 ##Installation

+###Requirements
+Requires git >= 1.8
-The only requirement is to have a command `shasum` in the path.
+You need to have a command `shasum` in the path.
 This is the case on most unix based systems.
 If you're on Windows/Cygwin you may have to install it.

 ###Homebrew
 If you know and use [Homebrew](http://brew.sh), you just need to do: